What is data destruction and why is it important?

 How to choose an ITAD company?

-ITAD stands for IT Asset Disposition, an umbrella term for all processes surrounding the safe and responsible disposal of old IT equipment.
-Examples include:
+ITAD stands for IT Asset Disposition, an umbrella term for all processes involved in the secure, compliant, and sustainable handling of retired IT equipment.

 There are several reasons why ITAD is an indispensable part of a modern IT strategy: